 We can only oppose acts of violence with nonviolent means.

-About: Special thanks to Emily Subr who worked as an intern for this project during the summer of 2018 and the Fall of 2018.
-She worked tirelessly on the scenes for the town and creating many test renders and scenes in this animation including the scenes where cars are backing up to the lights.
+About: Special thanks to Emily Subr, who worked as an intern for this project during the summer of 2018 and the Fall of 2018.
+She worked tirelessly on the scenes for the town and created many test-renders and scenes in this animation, including the scenes where cars are backing up to the lights.
 She worked doing and animating trains and cameras.
-Special thanks to TradeMark Gunderson who collected sound for this project and mixed in the 5.1 sound as well as helping me select the composers and sound sequences.
-Special thanks to Danner Seyfer Sprague who worked to animate trains and cameras and many test renders.
-Specials thanks to interns Song Chow and Laura Black who worked getting military goods places on train cars and textured mapped other cars.
+Special thanks to TradeMark Gunderson, who collected sound for this project and mixed in the 5.1 sound, as well as helped me select the composers and sound sequences.
+Special thanks to Danner Seyfer Sprague, who worked on animating trains and cameras and many test renders.
+Specials thanks to interns Song Chow and Laura Black, who worked getting military goods placed on train cars and textured mapped other vehicles.

-Special thanks to the curator Jun-Jieh Wang who commissioned this work for this former Airforce Base and assistant curator Ye Ren Yu for his amazing assistance getting all complete.
+Special thanks to the curator Jun-Jieh Wang who commissioned this work for this former Airforce Base, and assistant curator Ye Ren Yu for his fantastic assistance in getting it all complete.

-Thanks to curator Maria Campitelli at Salone Delgi Incanti and curator Antonio Cerveira Pinto New Art Festival 18 and brought this work into their exhibitions.
+Thanks to curator Maria Campitelli at Salone Delgi Incanti and curator Antonio Cerveira Pinto New Art Festival 18 who brought this work into their exhibitions.

 Exhibitions